ThatOtherZach/Eventic/replit.md

 - **Smart Parsing**: When editing existing events, the venue string is intelligently parsed to populate the three fields
 - **Validation**: At least one address field must be filled when creating or editing an event
 - **Automatic Combination**: The three fields automatically combine into a single venue string for storage (e.g., "123 Main St, New York, United States")
-- **Auto Location Updates**: User location field automatically updates with countries from their latest 3 events (created or attended)
+- **Auto Location Updates**: User location field automatically updates with countries from their latest 3 events only when:
+  - User creates a new event
+  - User purchases a ticket (new or resell)
 - **"None" Protection**: If user explicitly sets location to "None", the system won't auto-update their location
 - **Location-Based Event Filtering**: Events on home page are filtered by user's location countries:
   - If location is "None" or blank: Shows all public events globally